joachimvandekerckhove/py2jags/README.md

 **A Python interface to JAGS (Just Another Gibbs Sampler)**

-Py2JAGS provides a Python interface to JAGS that replicates the functionality of the Trinity MATLAB toolbox.
+Py2JAGS provides a Python interface to JAGS.
 It works by creating JAGS script files and calling JAGS via system commands, making it easy to run Bayesian analysis in Python.

 ## Features

-- **Trinity-compatible API**: Familiar interface for users of the Trinity MATLAB toolbox
 - **Direct JAGS integration**: No Python wrappers needed, uses JAGS directly
 - **CODA file parsing**: Automatic parsing of JAGS output files
 - **Convergence diagnostics**: Built-in R-hat calculation and other diagnostics
 - **Parallel execution**: Support for GNU parallel when available
-- **Professional structure**: Clean, extensible codebase with proper documentation

 ## Installation